Soviet space program: Sputnik and Vostok

 After the first Sputnik proved to be successful, Korolev—then known publicly only as the anonymous "Chief Designer of Rocket-Space Systems"—was charged to accelerate the crewed program, the design of which was combined with the Zenit program to produce the Vostok spacecraft.
 After Sputnik, Soviet scientists and program leaders envisioned establishing a crewed station to study the effects of zero-gravity and the long term effects on lifeforms in a space environment.
 Still influenced by Tsiolkovsky—who had chosen Mars as the most important goal for space travel—in the early 1960s, the Soviet program under Korolev created substantial plans for crewed trips to Mars as early as 1968 to 1970.
 With closed-loop life support systems and electrical rocket engines, and launched from large orbiting space stations, these plans were much more ambitious than America's goal of landing on the Moon.

-In late 1963 and early 1964 the Polyot 1 and Polyot 2 satellites were launched, these were the first satellites capable of adjusting both orbital inclination and Apsis.
-This marked a significant step in the potential use of spacecraft in Anti-satellite warfare, as it demonstrated the potential to eventually for uncrewed satellites to intercept and destroy other satellites.
+In late 1963 and early 1964 the Polyot 1 and Polyot 2 satellites were launched; these were the first satellites capable of adjusting both orbital inclination and Apsis.
+This marked a significant step in the potential use of spacecraft in Anti-satellite warfare, as it demonstrated the potential for uncrewed satellites to intercept and destroy other satellites.
 This would have highlighted the potential use of the space program in a conflict with the US.